-On with the story.
-The lightning whelk is one of those shells that grow to be very large, up to 16 inches in length.
-It has a long opening down the entire side and some shells that have a similar appearance are the knobbed whelk, channeled whelk, and pear whelk.
-But the lightning whelk has a unique characteristic.
+The lightning whelk can reach a length of around sixteen inches.
+It has a long opening, or aperture, down the entire side.
+Seashells that have a similar appearance are the knobbed whelk, channeled whelk, and pear whelk, but the lightning whelk has a unique characteristic.
 It is sinistral, or left-handed.

 See my own pictures of this seashell at the Lighting Whelk page.